Plastic Surgery Dos And Don’ts: How To Not Get Botched!

 Which procedures carry the least risk?

-PN: Every procedure has its own risks as you’re going under the knife and choosing to have surgery – unless you choose a non-invasive treatment, such as a facial with lights and lasers, or a little bit of Botox through qualified doctors.
+PN: Every procedure has its own risks, as you’re going under the knife and choosing to have surgery – unless you choose a non-invasive treatment, such as a facial with lights and lasers, or a little bit of Botox through qualified doctors.

 PN: The most important thing is to do your research.
 Research the surgeon, research the surgery, check the before and after shots.
-I’d also make sure that the surgeon is a specialist in their field and that the practitioner you choose is board certified in the specific plastic surgery.
+I’d also make sure that the surgeon is a specialist in their field and that the practitioner you choose is board certified in that specific plastic surgery.
 The clinic should also have strong credentials with an experienced hospital.
 Finally, I always insist that all my patients go through computer morphing before the surgery and have a realistic conversation with the surgeon to match your expectations with reality.

+When doing any procedure, we highly recommend you think about it long and hard and only do it for you, not for anyone else.
 Have you guys ever had plastic surgery?
 Let us know in the comments below.